MacroKiddie/D3/README.md

 # DhEvasiveFire

+For: Demon hunter N6.

-For demon hunter.
-Makes evasive fire easier when used in combination with strafe e.g. for the Advanced Natalya's 2.2 guide.
+Summary: Makes evasive fire easier when used in combination with strafe e.g. for a build like the Advanced Natalya's 2.2 guide.

-Usage: Evasive fire needs to be put on right mouse.
+Usage: Strafe needs to be assigned to 1 and evasive fire to right mouse.
+Hit 1, you will now strafe around (no need for keeping 1 pressed).
 Move your cursor over the enemy.
-Hit a button.
-Your character will use evasive fire then falls back and repeats this two more times.
-So you will shoot in the direction of your enemies (otherwise you don't get the 2 second reduced cooldown for evasive fire) but won't move too close to them.
+Hit right mouse.
+Your character will use evasive fire and then retreats.
+Macro will repeat this two more times.
+But you don't need to move your mouse again over the enemy.
+You will automatically shoow in the direction of your first evasive fire meaning less mouse movement but multiple 2 seconds cdr for rain of vengeance.
+After macro is done it's time for you to cast RoV.

-Turn script on via insert key.
+Turn script off via insert key.